Skip to main content

 super().__init__(**kwargs)

-self.file_path = kwargs.get('file_path', 'default.json')
+self.file_path = file_path

 def load_dataset(self) -> list[Dataset]:

-for item in raw_data:
+return [Dataset.model_validate(item) for item in json.load(f)]

 Next Steps